DPsim is a solver library for dynamic power system simulation.

 Calls to the logger that might occur during simulation must use spdlog macros, like SPDLOG_LOGGER_INFO.

-Creating New Releases
+Creating New Releases (info for maintainers)

 new versions can help to mark significant changes and to analyze new portions of code using tools like SonarCloud.